aky3dze/LITA-Projects/HR Attrition analysis/README.md

 ## Data Source and Overview
 This data was obtained from the Ladies in Tech Africa (LITA) course.
 The dataset includes attributes such as employee demographics, performance ratings, and attrition status.
-It is available in the file list above.

 ## Tools and concepts applied